 The University of Arizona has one of the most acclaimed basketball programs in the Pac-12, having gone to earn a spot during March Madness on several occasions.

 Given the popularity of these Pac-12 teams with bettors in Arizona, lawmakers would be making a huge mistake in not allowing legal betting on in-state collegiate teams.

 Do I Have to be in Arizona to Bet Online?

-How Arizona Online Sports Betting Sites will Work?
+How Arizona Online Sports Betting Sites will Operate

 Arizona will be using the industry’s most favorite, remote registration.
-This allows the customers to sign up as well as fund their online accounts from the comfort of their homes or any place of their choice.
-As long as the players are inside the state, are 21 years of age or older, they can sign up for an account from anywhere within the state.
+This allows the customers to sign up as well as fund their online accounts from the comfort of their homes or on the go.
+As long as the players are inside the state and are 21 years of age, they can sign up for an account from anywhere within the state.

-How do I Deposit Money into an Online Sportsbook Account?
+Depositing Money into an AZ Online Sportsbook Account